Kid-friendly Vanilla Whipped Cream Recipe - Sticky Fingers Cooking

 measure + fill

-Measure and fill a clean glass jar with 3/4 cup heavy whipping cream, 1 tablespoon sugar, 1 teaspoon vanilla extract, and 1 pinch of salt.
-Screw on the lid semi-tightly.
+Measure and fill a clean plastic jar or container with 3/4 cup heavy whipping cream, 1 tablespoon sugar, 1 teaspoon vanilla extract, and 1 pinch of salt.
+Seal tightly with the lid.

 2.